SabrinaMarkon/php-websockets-group-chatroom/readme.md

 - The site scales well for mobile/desktop.

-- The site is extremely user friendly for mainly non-technical members.
+- The site is extremely user friendly and intuitive for a mainly non-technical community.

+- The site looks and IS fun!

 Example: http://collectorscave.phpsitescripts.com